 HEAD

-The characteristics of the head give each breed its individuality & uniqueness.
+characteristics of the head give each breed its individuality & uniqueness.
 The Miniature Harlequin is naturally polled.
-The head is medium length and moderately broad, but not so broad to be a birthing obstruction, and with medium length.
+The head is medium length and moderately broad, but not so broad to be a birthing obstruction, and with medium

 MUZZLE & FACE